6.4 quake strikes Argentina's San Juan province, no tsunami warning issued

-(CNN)A magnitude 6.4 earthquake has struck Argentina's west-central province of San Juan in the early hours of Tuesday, according to a preliminary report from the United States Geological Survey.
+(CNN)A magnitude 6.4 earthquake has struck Argentina's west-central province of San Juan on Monday night, according to a preliminary report from the United States Geological Survey.

+A series of aftershocks around the country followed.
+A magnitude 5.0 aftershock struck 27 kilometers (about 16.8 miles) south-southwest of Nueve de Julio, around 1,000 km (620 miles) east of the first quake and almost 20 minutes later.

+Then, a magnitude 4.9 quake came in the same area as the first, followed by a magnitude 5.3 aftershock.

 Based on available data, there is no tsunami threat at this time, according to the Pacific Tsunami Warning Center (PTWC).